ArgjendIstogu/StayFit/README.md

    1. Users can register and sign-in
    2. Users can see exercises
    3. Users can see foods nutritions
-   4. Users can add their weight for every Week or desired date (data is saved in Firebase Realtime Database)
-   5. User can use the camera to take his profile picture
-   6. Data from database is placed in dynamic lists with RecyclerView
+   4. Data from database is placed in dynamic lists with RecyclerView
-   7. External libraries are used (get image form url, parse json, etc.)
+   5. External libraries are used (get image form url, parse json, etc.)
-   8. Project uses multiple layouts, Relative, Linear, Constraint Layout, Fragments
+   6. Project uses multiple layouts, Relative, Linear, Constraint Layout, Fragments
-   9. Project uses basic and custom animations
+   7. Project uses basic and custom animations
-   10. AsyncTask used in DisplayActivity
+   8. AsyncTask used in DisplayActivity
-   11. Image saved with SharedPreferences

 ## Getting Started